dev-loyde/TedStat/README.md

   <h3 align="center">TedStat covid19 Safety and Statistics App</h3>

   <p align="center">
-    An awesome project that help you to easily find information on the covid19 pandemic!
+    An awesome project that help you to easily find information and statistics on the covid19 pandemic!
     <br />
-    <a href="https://github.com/dev-loyde/TedStat">View Demo</a>
+    <a href="https://install.appcenter.ms/users/dev_loyde/apps/tedstat/distribution_groups/public_release">View Demo</a>
     ·
     <a href="https://github.com/dev-loyde/TedStat/issues">Report Bug</a>
     ·